-All three boarded the Titanic at Cherbourg, along with their servants, to return to the States.
-In the ship’s final hour, the chivalrous Colonel kissed his wife goodbye, saw her into a lifeboat and went to his death smoking a cigarette by the bridge.
+On returning, all three boarded the Titanic at Cherbourg, along with their servants, for the voyage to the States.
+In the ship’s final hour, the chivalrous Colonel Astor kissed his wife goodbye, saw her into a lifeboat and went to his death smoking a cigarette by the bridge.
 He was the richest passenger aboard the Titanic, and left a $150 million fortune ($11.92 billion, today).

 Mrs Brown died in 1932 pursuing another lifelong passion — acting.
 Incidentally, she didn’t use either of the famous nicknames Molly or “Unsinkable”.
 These were given her by a gossip columnist in her hometown of Denver, Colorado.

 ➢ Museum located in her Denver home tells story of Titanic survivor Molly Brown – by Colleen Slevin, Associated Press